Free Program to Prevent Diabetes

 Is your blood pressure high?
 It may well be, since 1 in 3 Americans have hypertension, and another 1 in 3 have pre-hypertension, or slightly elevated blood pressure.
+Most of essential hypertension is known as primary hypertension.
+That is, their hypertension is not caused by another condition.

 Blood pressure is a measurement of the force of the blood against your blood vessels.
 Pre-hypertension and hypertension occur when that force is higher than normal.